 People who work (free or paid) for a church are often exposed to confidential information.

-These employees and volunteers are responsible for maintaining a strong code of ethics because of access to this sensitive information.
+Church employees and volunteers are responsible for maintaining a strong code of ethics because of access to sensitive information.

 According to dictionary.com, confidentiality is defined as “having another’s trust or confidence; entrusted with secrets or private affairs.”

-This is an implied trust that those who have access to this sensitive information will maintain a high level of confidentiality.
+There is an implied trust that those who have access to sensitive information about members will maintain a high level of confidentiality.

 Church leaders are responsible for maintaining confidentiality with this often personal and sensitive information.

-The church also maintains employee information which also needs to be safeguarded.
-This includes social security numbers and personal and medical information.
+The church also needs to safeguard sensitive employee information, such as social security numbers and personal and medical information.

 Focus on maintaining confidentiality to ensure that sensitive information is not inadvertently shared.